 Skip to content

-Software development has unique pressures that change those it affects.
-It’s a profession that creates critical thinkers.
-It’s a job that encourages you to keep learning, but it’s also a job of work.
-The quality of software is often difficult to define and hard to prove.
+Software development has unique pressures and challenges.
+It’s a profession that rewards critical thinkers.
+It’s a job that encourages us to keep learning, but it’s also a job of work.
+Quality of software is often difficult to define and hard to prove.
+Ultimately people are on the line when something goes wrong.

-But what happens when software systems go wrong?
+And what happens when software systems go wrong?
 The news is full of stories from the fallout from the UK’s recent Horizon software scandal to the Boeing 737 max software disasters.
-These terrible disasters meant people lost their livelihoods or even their lives, potentially, due to software system or software management failures.
+These terrible disasters led to people losing their livelihoods and even their lives due to failures in software systems or their management.

 Exploring the human cost of software development